Design-Inspis/chart-repo/CHART-INTEGRATION.md

 # Chart Module Integration Guide

+> Deprecation: Theme-based enqueue examples removed.
+Use the plugin (preferred) or plain HTML with CDN assets.

-This guide shows how to embed `chart-module.iife.js` in different environments (plain HTML, WordPress theme, Gutenberg editor) via the public CDN.
+This guide shows how to embed `chart-module.iife.js` in different environments (plain HTML, WordPress plugin, Gutenberg editor) via the public CDN.

 ## 1. Quick Embed (Plain HTML)